Voluntary Disclosure and Compliance Program

 It's easy to apply.
 Just follow the prompts, answer a few questions, and submit your application electronically.
 Once we receive your application, we'll review it and contact you.

 Current tax year debts

 If you've filed a timely tax return for the current tax year, but can't pay in full, the Voluntary Disclosure Program is not for you.
-You can, however, contact our Collections and Civil Enforcement Division to learn more about setting up a payment plan.
+However, you may qualify for an installment payment agreement.
+Under the agreement, you'll make monthly payments toward your unpaid tax balance.